aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/initialize-vendors.md

 ##### Select Django as an App Type

-DANDI Archive API is built as a Django app -- so proceed to select `Django` on the following screen:
+{{ instance.name }} Archive API is built as a Django app -- so proceed to select `Django` on the following screen:

 <br/><br/>
 <img